comment

 Building Australia’s lithium battery value chain

 From powering our mobile devices, electric vehicles and homes to providing grid-scale energy storage, lithium-ion batteries have revolutionised the way we live in the world.
-As lithium-ion battery costs fall – down 97 per cent since 1991 – and the world pursues a lower emissions energy future, batteries are an enabling technology that will support … Continue reading Building Australia’s lithium battery value chain
+As lithium-ion battery costs fall – down 97 per cent since 1991 – and the world pursues a lower emissions energy future, batteries are an enabling technology that will support an even greater penetration of these technologies.
+The demand for lithium-ion batteries is growing, and the global market is projected to be worth $242 billion by 2026.

 Australia’s severe shortage of skilled people requires industry-led solutions supported by government